Kiyoshiakira/TheScribbler/README.md

 ### Login Fails or Editor is Not Loading

 This is often caused by an issue with Firebase authentication or data fetching.
-If you see errors in the browser console like `(auth/invalid-credential)` or `(auth/operation-not-allowed)`, follow these steps:
+If you see errors in the browser console like `(auth/invalid-credential)`, `(auth/operation-not-allowed)`, or `accounts.google.com refused to connect`, follow these steps:

 1.  **Enable Authentication Providers:** The most common cause of login errors is that the sign-in methods are not enabled in your Firebase project.
     *   Go to the [Firebase Console](https://console.firebase.google.com/).